Board of Directors

 Treena Cottingham

-Treena Cottingham is a Nationally Certified Public Health Inspector/Environmental Health Officer with over 20 years of experience in the field.
+Treena Cottingham is an Environmental Health Advisor with the Northern Inter-Tribal Health Authority (NITHA).
 She was previously a Supervisor in the Safe Communities Department in the former Saskatoon Health Region, gaining experience in rural and urban public health.
 Treena currently holds the position of Environmental Health Advisor at the Northern Inter-Tribal Health Authority, a role she has held for over nine years.

 Wesley Daniel